 - Include Ayurvedic herbs such as trifala (Emblica officinalis, Terminalia chebula, Terminalia belerica), bala (Sida cordifolia), brahmi (Centella asiatica), vidanga (Embelia ribes), and vacha (Acorus calamus) in amounts prescribed by a physician familiar with ayurvedic practices.

 Ayurveda promises to bring relief to Candida sufferers.
 Enjoy better health through ayurvedic protocols for Candida.

-- The National Center for Complimentary and Alternative Medicine offers a thorough definition of ayurvedic practices on its website including a downloadable brochure and fact sheet.
+The National Center for Complimentary and Integrative Health offers a thorough definition of ayurvedic practices on its website including a downloadable brochure and fact sheet.